This page may contain affiliate links. Learn More.

 I add these nutrients to my diet by supplementing many recipes with seeds.
 Seeds are a super healthy food that are packed with almost as much of these vital nutrients as nuts, but with no anaphylactic shock for me.
 I add them to as many recipes as I can.

 I hope you are growing green beans in your garden.
 They are super easy and make so many delicious meals.
-I love using real food ingredients any way I can.
+I love using real food ingredients in any way I can.
 Making food homemade helps you skip a lot of chemicals and additives that are in processed food.
 If you grow them yourself, you really know they are pure and natural.

 Snap the ends off your beans and snap them into bite-sized pieces to start the recipe.